Golf Carts and Road Safety / Golf Course Safety

 - crossing a public road from the one premises of the owner to another over a distance of not more than one kilometre; or

-- proceeding to or from a place where repairs are to be or have been effected to such motor vehicle.
+- proceeding to or from a place where repairs are to be or have been affected by such motor vehicle.

 Alta Swanepoel & Associates